sportsbitenews/n4translate/README.md

 - import existing translations for a project, and export them after the translation took place
 - add new "target languages" per software project, i.e. languages into which the software can be translated.

-Normal users, the translators, can search for and edit translations.
+Normal users, the translators, can search for enter new and edit existing translations.

 # Screenshot
 The following screenshot shows how the administrator sees a project: